jmeinlschmidt/eslint-config-angular/README.md

 ## Release

-Use `npm version`, don't forget to push the tag and the CI will take care of the rest.
+Use `npm version`, don't forget to push the tag (`git push --follow-tags`) and the CI will take care of the rest.

 ## License